 Explore the Holy Land of Israel on foot!
 We start in Tel Aviv and finish in Jerusalem, connecting with an abundance of historical and Biblical sites within this exotic, bewildering, and enchanting land!

 NOTE: This is a special departure of Walking Israel provided only for Willamette Christian Church, Beaverton Christian Church, and Hope City Church.
-If tour spaces remain available in mid-August, we will then open these spots for guests of the WCC/BCC/HCC church family.
 This tour is recommended for individuals High School and up.

 Greetings from the WAI Travel Team,